What doctors won't tell you about your parent's decline

 Building a Better Picture

-Home observations carry equal weight to office observations.
-Extended periods reveal your parent tired, stressed, engaged with usual activities, struggling with the same tasks repeatedly.
+Your home observations carry clinical weight that the office visit cannot replicate.
 The doctor's fifteen-minute controlled environment might show someone performing better than they typically do.
+Your parent might pull themselves together for the appointment.
 Neither picture is complete without the other.

 When you go into an appointment, bring the information you've gathered.
 Write down the specific things you've observed.
 Bring dates and frequencies.
 "He's asked me the same question four times in the past two weeks" is more useful than "His memory isn't great."
 "She's stopped cooking because she says the kitchen is confusing" is more useful than "She seems less interested in things."
 The specificity helps the doctor understand what's happening in a way that you understand it.